+Lecture/Lab Schedule:

-Lecture/Lab Schedule: Tu/Th 9:30am-10:45am in Thatcher 2211
+Tu & Th 9:30am-10:45am in Thatcher 2211

+Textbook(s):

-Textbook(s): Stevenson, B. and Wolfers, J. 2022.
+Stevenson, B. and Wolfers, J. 2022.
 Principles of Economics with Achieve Access, 2nd Ed.
-This is an e-book that comes with Achieve access.
+This is an ebook that comes with Achieve access.
 Achieve is an online platform that we will use for homework and extra examples/practice throughout the semester.
 You can purchase this at the bookstore on campus with your other textbooks/materials.
 You need to do this if you want to charge to financial aid.
-The Achieve course code is: tsggda
+The Achieve course code is: wfn952

+Course Requirements:

-Course Requirements: This is Principles course.
+This is Principles course.
 There will be students with varying backgrounds in economics.
 Thus, grading will be based on a curve at the instructor's discretion.
 Points will come from homework, midterm exams and a final exam.
 The breakdown will be as follows:

-Requirement Percent of
+Requirement Percent of Total

-Total

-Homework 40%
+Homework 35%

-Quizzes 20%
+Quizzes 15%

+Current Events 15%

 Exam #1 10%

 Exam #2 10%

-Final Exam 20%
+Final Exam 15%

 Total 100%

-Homework: This course will use the online platform, Achieve, for homework assignments (see attached handout - course id is tsggda).
+Homework: This course will use the online platform, Achieve, for homework assignments (see attached handout - course id is wfn952).
 Homework must be submitted on time to receive full credit.
 Late homework will be accepted with a deduction of 20%.